 We’ve represented over 20,000 injury victims in Florida, earning a successful reputation for helping our clients recover over $300,000,000 to date.

-When you hire the Tampa car accident attorneys at Abrahamson & Uiterwyk, we will help with every aspect of your case.
+When you hire the Florida car accident attorneys at Abrahamson & Uiterwyk, we will help with every aspect of your case.

 We will conduct a thorough independent examination and gather all the evidence necessary to prove your case.
 You won’t need to worry about dealing with the at-fault driver’s insurance company either.
 We will handle all communications and negotiations with all responsible parties.

 We will prepare your case for trial if it doesn’t resolve through negotiations.
 We have more than three decades of experience.
 Let us put our experience to work for you.
 Contact Abrahamson & Uiterwyk today to schedule a consultation.

 Prospective clients often have questions before meeting with us.
 Here are answers to some of the most common questions we get to help you prepare for your initial consultation.